 The last few years presented challenges for individuals and organizations alike.
 Businesses struggled to find new revenue streams while preparations for an economic downturn left few opportunities for growth within existing customer accounts.

 The answer for many organizations — customer appreciation.

 We all understand the power of feeling appreciated.
-And while an increased number of organizations continue to recognize the correlation between showing gratitude and customer outcomes, the pandemic highlighted this value and ignited an explosion of Customer Advocacy initiatives among companies in the business-to-consumer (B2C) and business-to-business (B2B) spaces.
+And while an increased number of organizations continue to recognize the correlation between showing gratitude and customer outcomes, the pandemic highlighted this value and ignited an explosion of Customer Advocacy programs and initiatives among companies in the business-to-consumer (B2C) and business-to-business (B2B) spaces.

 “Organizations realized they need systematic approaches to producing successful customers,” explained Liz Richardson, co-founder & managing partner, Captivate Collective.
 “Now we see organizations are doubling down on the idea of Community and connecting customers to each other in order to build a sense of tribe.”

 Richardson said the pandemic specifically showed the weaknesses of organizations that didn’t invest in the infrastructure around differentiated experiences that build long-term loyalty among their customer base.

 “There was a mad dash for these enterprises to show their investment in customers as the tap for new acquisition ran dry in many industries,” she said.
 “As we deal with more economic instability, it’ll be interesting to see which orgs will stay firm in committing resources solely focused on customer success and satisfaction.”

 When organizations provide value to their community, with no direct return ask, customers are more likely to naturally reciprocate through acts of advocacy.